-Always locate the sampling points in positions to which smoke may reasonably be expected to travel.
-Do not expect ceiling mounted sampling points to operate satisfactorily if air flow from air-conditioning systems keeps the cool smoke from an incipient fire reaching from reaching ceiling level.
+Always locate the sampling points in a position to which smoke may reasonably be expected to travel.
+This may sound obvious, but, for example, do not expect ceiling mounted sampling points to operate satisfactorily if air flow prevents the cool smoke from an incipient fire from reaching ceiling level.
 In this instance it is usually better to locate the sampling pipe directly in the airflow (for example across the return air register of an air conditioning unit).
 There is no substitute for carrying out smoke tests prior to installation of pipe work to indicate suitable sampling point location.